systemd/systemd/docs/USER_NAMES.md

 today) that uses it to separate user and group names in the command's
 parameter: without consulting the user/group databases it is not possible to determine if a `chown` invocation would change just the owning user or both the owning user and group.
-It also allows embeddeding `@` (which is confusing to MTAs).
+It also allows embedding `@` (which is confusing to MTAs).

 ## Common Core